In a Nutshell

 Debt and Financial Hardship Resources

 Many things can lead to debt, including emergencies, payday loans, medical bills, and job loss.
 Nevada unemployment debt relief is available and can help you with your basic needs.
-Whether you live in a city like Las Vegas or a rural area, you can access cash payments, food programs, affordable or low-cost medical care, child care, and other programs.
+Whether you live in a city like Las Vegas or a rural area, you can access cash payments, food programs, affordable or low-cost medical care, child care, and other financial assistance programs

 Temporary Assistance Programs